carolninganga/foodie-me-/README.md

 ![Untitled_ Jul 11, 2020 9_17 PM](https://user-images.githubusercontent.com/33443452/87236878-7ad0e580-c3bc-11ea-87a8-f9298ed61ce0.gif)

 ## Description
 A small application that uses the Yelp API and react to search for locaol food spots in the area.
+The user can use search key words like bar, cake, target and location to find the food they are looking for.

 ## Installation